 If your CA is not available you should seek out the CA on the opposite wing or come to the lobby area for assistance.
 The staff's primary role is to assist students with their college experience; this could include answering questions, mediating a roommate problem, confronting a policy violation, listening to problems and serving as a general resource.
 Staff are on call every evening and weekends.

 In addition to the CA and GHD staff, each building is supervised as part of a larger "area."
 This person supervising this area is the Area Coordinator (AC).
-For example, Lycoming and Columbia are considered an area.
+For example, Montour and Schuylkill are considered an area.
 The AC for this and all areas is ultimately responsible for the staff and students within the area's buildings.

 Identification cards are issued to all University students, staff and faculty and are intended to be used as the primary source of identification on University property and to provide a more secure University community.